Learn to think differently about the way you save & invest

 Through a powerful metaphor that will change your understanding of investing forever, The Elephant in the Room Has a Paycheck helps you create a step-by-step plan that intuitively makes sense, aligns to your social values, and doesn’t force you to become an investment manager on the side.

-What you will learn
+You will learn to

 Develop Good Habits